samanamonitor/grafana-citrixodata-datasource/README.md

 * [Build a Grafana data source plugin](https://grafana.com/tutorials/build-a-data-source-plugin/) - a tutorial that explains how to develop your own data source plugin.
 * [OData](https://www.odata.org) - the ISO/IEC approved, OASIS standard for building and using data-driven RESTful APIs
+* [Citrix](https://developer-docs.citrix.com/en-us/monitor-service-odata-api/) - Citrix Cloud OData Monitoring APIs

 ## Contributing
+This project has been created based on d-velop's work on OData plugin.
-This project is maintained by d-velop but is looking for contributors.
+The OData plugin project is maintained by d-velop but is looking for contributors.
 If you consider contributing to this project please read [CONTRIBUTING](https://raw.githubusercontent.com/d-velop/grafana-odata-datasource/master/CONTRIBUTING.md) and [DEVELOPING](https://raw.githubusercontent.com/d-velop/grafana-odata-datasource/master/DEVELOPING.md) for details on how to get started.